 According to Central Statistics Agency’s data, Indonesia’s wooden furniture and handicraft exports reached IDR 28 trillion (USD 2 billion) this year.
 Products are exported to traditional markets in America, Europe, and China, as well as non-traditional markets in Africa, the Middle East, and Eastern Europe.

 For handicraft alone, exports to these destinations account for 45% of the total trading, i.e. IDR 4.22 trillion (USD 301 million).
 These destinations are the United States, Japan, England, and Hong Kong.
 Based on raw material used in exported products, wooden furniture is still considered the largest at 59.5%, followed by metal (8.1 %), rattan (7.8%), plastic (2.3%), bamboo (0.5%), and others (21.3%).

 Furthermore, the potential countries for furniture and handicraft export that are covered by SMEs facilitated by the Ministry of Cooperatives and SME, including Singapore, Australia, India, Pakistan, Saudi Arabia, Germany, Mexico, Spain, South Africa, South Korea, and Mongolia.

 INDO-TLAS is arranged by a tracking system in multi-stakeholders to ensure the legality of timber traded in Indonesia.
 It is developed to support the implementation of applicable government regulations related to Indonesian trade.
 All woods from state-owned forests and private forest must hold verification of legality, to guarantee the origin of raw materials.
 Similarly, end-products from these materials will have to undergo the audit of legality as well.

-Fill the form below and we’ll reply with a quote and overview of the process your industry.
+Fill in the form below and we will provide you with a quote and overview of handicraft and furniture sector in Indonesia.